FredHutch/sas7bdat-specification/sas7bdat.rst

 SAS7BDAT Subheaders
 ===================

-Subheaders contain meta-information regarding the SAS7BDAT database, including row and column counts, column names, labels, and types.
+Subheaders contain meta-information regarding the SAS7BDAT dataset, including row and column counts, column names, labels, and types.
 Each subheader is associated with a four- or eight-byte 'signature' (**u64**) that identifies the subheader type, and hence, how it should be parsed.

 Some subheaders types may appear more than once.
 The `Column Format subheader` is repeated once per variable.